ZMcGroarty/Academic-Advising/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 description: >-
-  Pre-law students at Temple contine on to the best law schools in America.
+  Pre-law students at Temple contine on to the best law schools in the US.
 They include Temple Law, NYU, Yale, Harvard and Northwestern   University.
-keywords: 'getting into law school, Beasley School of Law, law school admissions, good score on lsat, pre-law degree, College of Liberal Arts'
+keywords: 'getting into law school, Beasley School of Law, law school admissions, good score on LSAT, pre-law degree, College of Liberal Arts, Ivy League law schools'
 layout: page
 published: true
 ---
 ## Beasley School of Law
-The Temple University James E. Beasley School of Law (also known as Temple Law School or Temple Law) is an excellent choice for pre-law students.
-A Philadelphia institution, Beasley School of Law offers both full-time and part-time law programs.
-Temple Law School offers well-regarded trial advocacy and legal writing programs; we are ranked 2nd best for trial advocacy training by _US News & World Report_.
-We are dedicated to making law school accessible to talented students who might encounter barriers due to race, creed, gender, disability, sexual orientation, gender identity, age or socioeconomic background.
+The James E. Beasley School of Law (also known as Temple Law School or Temple Law) offers both full-time and part-time law programs in Philadelphia, the birthplace of American democracy.
+Ranked 2nd best for trial advocacy training by _US News & World Report_ , Temple Law School also offers well-regarded public interest law and legal writing programs.
+Dedicated to making law school accessible to all talented students, our longstanding tradition of accessibility and diversity increases excellence in higher education and equal justice under the law.
 Admission is highly competitive.

 [Learn More about Beasley School of Law](https://www.law.temple.edu/)

 ## Top Law Schools
-Undergraduates from the College of Liberal Arts who don't attend Temple Law continue on to top law schools that include
+Undergraduates from the College of Liberal Arts who don't attend our top-ranked Temple Law School continue on Ivy League law schools and other excellent law programs including

 - Yale University
 - Harvard University